-- (j) Survival.
-The terms and conditions set forth in Sections 6, 7, 8, 9, 11, 12, and 13 of this Agreement, and any other provision that continues by its terms, shall survive expiration of the Term or termination of Executive's employment for any reason. - (k) Captions and Headings.
-The captions and paragraph headings used in this Agreement are for convenience of reference only and shall not affect the construction or interpretation of this Agreement or any of the provisions hereof. - (l) Notices.
-Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and either delivered in person or sent by first class certified or registered mail, postage prepaid, if to the Company, to the Chief Executive Officer at the Company's principal place of business, and if to Executive, at Executive's home address most recently filed with the Company, or to such other addresses as either party shall have designated in writing to the other party hereto.
+by its terms, shall survive expiration of the Term or termination of Executive's employment for any reason. ies (k) Captions and Headings.
+The captions and paragraph headings used in this Agreement are for convenience of reference only and shall no affect the construction or interpretation of this Agreement or any of the provisions hereof. ١t (l) Notices.
+Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and either delivered in person sent by first class certified or registered mail, postage prepaid, if to the Company, to the Chief Executive Officer at the Company's principal place of busin and if to Executive, at Executive's home address most recently filed with the Company, or to such other address or addresses as either party shall have designated in writing to the other party hereto.